Eugen Doga: Public activities

-Equally important for Eugen Doga during his whole life was his public work.
-In 1987–1991 he was a member of the Committee on Lenin and State Prizes of the USSR.
+Equally important for Doga during his whole life was his public work.
+From 1987 to 1991 he was a member of the Committee on Lenin and State Prizes of the USSR.
 For two convocations he was in the Supreme Soviet of Moldavia, for two more – in the Supreme Soviet of the USSR.
-As of 2001 he is the permanent chairman of the jury of the All-Russian Movement "Gifted Children of Russia", chairman of the jury of the contest of family Theatre.
-From 1997 to 2002 he has worked with preschool children in a house where he lives.
-Member of the International Academy of the Arts, Member of the Academy of film art "NIKA", Full member of the Russian Academy of science and culture; Member of the International Academy of Arts and culture.
-Throughout the creative activities of Eugen Doga conducts awareness-raising concerts, charity concerts, lectures to students.
+As of 2001 he was the permanent chairman of the jury of the All-Russian Movement "Gifted Children of Russia", chairman of the jury of the contest of family Theatre.
+From 1997 to 2002 he worked with preschool children in a house where he lived.
+Member of the International Academy of the Arts, Member of the academy of film art "NIKA", Full member of the Russian Academy of science and culture; Member of the International Academy of Arts and culture.
+Throughout the creative activities of Doga he conducted awareness-raising concerts, charity concerts, and lectured to students.

-He is constantly in numerous juries of various music and cinematic competitions and festivals across Russia and abroad: Festival "Spirit of fire", Kremlin Cadet ball, Berdyanskiy International Film Festival, Education International Festival in Iasi (Festivalului Internaţional al Educaţiei), International Film Forum "Gold Knight", The all-Russian children's charity ball books heroes" and so on.
+He was on numerous juries of various music and cinematic competitions and festivals across Russia and abroad: Festival "Spirit of fire", Kremlin Cadet ball, Berdyanskiy International Film Festival, Education International Festival in Iași (Festivalului Internaţional al Educaţiei), International Film Forum "Gold Knight", The all-Russian children's charity ball books heroes", and so on.

-Doga declared that he supports Unification of Romania and Moldova.
+Doga declared that he supported the Unification of Moldova and Romania.

-He is an Orthdox Christian, belonging to the Metropolis of Bessarabia.
+He was an Orthodox Christian, belonging to the Metropolis of Bessarabia.

+Doga opposed the 2022 Russian invasion of Ukraine and called it a war, not a "special military operation".

+He participated in the European Moldova National Assembly on 21 May 2023.